yux-m/MafiaAI-Mockup/README.md

 `m!join` adds you to the game.

 `m!leave` removes you from the game.
 This may end an ongoing game, so be careful using this command.

+`m!context` sets the context of the game.

+`m!style` sets the narration style of the crime scene.

 ### In-game